 The Act also requires CMS to provide supplemental payments to acute care hospitals that are located more than 25 road miles from another acute care hospital and have low inpatient volumes, defined to include fewer than 800 discharges per fiscal year, effective on or after October 1, 2004.
-Total supplemental payments may not exceed 25% of the otherwise applicable prospective payment rate.
+Total supplemental payments may not exceed 25 percent of the otherwise applicable prospective payment rate.

 Finally, the Act assures inpatient hospitals that submit certain quality measure data a full inflation update equal to the hospital market basket percentage increase for fiscal years 2005 through 2007.
 The market basket percentage increase refers to the anticipated rate of inflation for goods and services used by hospitals in providing services to Medicare patients.
-For fiscal year 2005, the market basket percentage increase for hospitals paid under the inpatient prospective payment system is 3.3%.
+For fiscal year 2005, the market basket percentage increase for hospitals paid under the inpatient prospective payment system is 3.3 percent.
 For those inpatient hospitals that do not submit such quality data, the Act provides for an update of market basket minus 0.4 percentage points.

-The Act also imposed an 18 month moratorium limiting the availability of the "whole hospital exception," or Whole Hospital Exception, under the Stark Law for specialty hospitals and prohibited physicians investing in rural specialty hospitals from invoking an alternative Stark Law exception for physician ownership or investment in rural providers.
-The moratorium began upon enactment of the Act and expired June 8, 2005.
-Under the Whole Hospital Exception, the Stark Law permits a physician to refer a Medicare or Medicaid patient to a hospital in which the physician has an ownership or investment interest so long as the physician maintains staff privileges at the hospital and the physician's ownership or investment interest is in the hospital as a whole, rather than a subdivision of the facility.
-Following expiration of the moratorium, CMS issued a statement that it will not issue provider agreements for new specialty hospitals or authorize initial state surveys of new specialty hospitals while it undertakes a review of its procedures for enrolling such facilities in the Medicare program.
-CMS anticipates completing this review by January 2006.
-The suspension on enrollment does not apply to specialty hospitals that submitted enrollment applications prior to June 9, 2005 or requested an advisory opinion about the applicability of the moratorium.
+The Act also imposes an 18 month moratorium limiting the availability of the "whole hospital exception," or Whole Hospital Exception, under the Stark Law for specialty hospitals.
+The moratorium began upon enactment of the Act and will continue until June 8, 2005.
+Prior to the moratorium's expiration, Congress will reevaluate this provision to determine whether it should sunset, be extended or be made permanent.
+On January 12, 2005, as part of its mandated report on specialty hospitals, the Medicare Payment Advisory Committee, or MedPAC, recommended that Congress extend the 18 month moratorium for an additional period until January 1, 2007.
+Under the Whole Hospital Exception, the Stark Law currently permits a physician to refer a Medicare or Medicaid patient to a hospital in which the physician has an ownership or investment interest so long as the physician maintains staff privileges at the hospital and the physician's ownership or investment interest is in the hospital as a whole, rather than a subdivision of the facility.